hexojs/site/source/docs/index.md

 - Linux (other): Install it through respective package manager (if Node.js >= 10.0 is available) or use the installation scripts mentioned in Windows.

 Alternatively, download and run the [official installer](https://nodejs.org/en/download/) provided by Node.js.

+{% note warn Mac / Linux %}
+If you encounter permission error when trying to install Hexo, please follow the workaround [provided by npmjs](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally), overriding with root/sudo is highly discouraged.
+{% endnote %}

 ### Install Hexo